Skip to content

 Can we legally marry outdoors in Edinburgh?

 Yes.
-Scotland permits legally binding ceremonies at any location, including outdoors, as long as the celebrant is registered.
-This is unique in the UK — England and Wales restrict legal ceremonies to licensed indoor venues.
+Scotland permits legally binding ceremonies at any location, including outdoors — castle grounds, loch shores, hilltops, botanical gardens, or private estates.
+This is unique in the UK; England and Wales restrict legal ceremonies to licensed indoor venues.
+You need a registered celebrant (civil registrar or humanist celebrant) and the correct Marriage Notice paperwork, but the location itself has no restrictions.

-What is the weather like for summer weddings?
+What is the weather like for summer weddings in Edinburgh?

-Edinburgh summers average 15–19°C (59–66°F) with long daylight — sunset is after 10 PM in June.
-Rain is always possible, but summer is the driest season.
-Always have an indoor backup for outdoor ceremonies.
+Edinburgh summers average 15–19°C (59–66°F) with very long daylight — sunset falls after 10 PM in June.
+Rain is always possible at any time of year, but summer is the driest season.
+The key is to always have an indoor backup plan for outdoor ceremonies and to brief guests on layering.
+Scottish weather is changeable, but the dramatic skies often produce extraordinary photographs.

 Is Edinburgh expensive for destination weddings?

 Mid-range by European standards.
-Venue hire runs $3,000–$15,000, catering $80–$150 per head, and guest accommodation is plentiful in all budget ranges.
-August (Festival season) is significantly more expensive — avoid it if budget is a concern.
+Venue hire typically runs £3,000–£15,000, catering £80–£150 per head, and guest accommodation is plentiful across all budget ranges.
+August (Festival season) is significantly more expensive for everything — avoid it if budget is a primary concern.
+May, June, and September offer the best balance of weather and value.